 In the Meiosis Documentation, the Meiosis pattern is setup up either with Function Patches or Mergerino.
 The idea is that using Function Patches gives you the option of having one less library dependency.

-takes a "ready-to-use" approach and includes Mergerino as a
+On the other hand, meiosis-setup takes a "ready-to-use" approach and includes Mergerino as a

 dependency.
 Since Mergerino handles Function Patches, there is no need to choose between the two

-.
+when setting up Meiosis with meiosis-setup.
 You can use Function Patches and/or Mergerino as you

 please: